|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This fluffy boiled frosting — sometimes called White Mountain frosting for its mountainous white peaks — is an easy and somewhat less sweet frosting than the typical butter and powdered sugar icing.
+This fluffy boiled frosting—sometimes called white mountain frosting for its mountainous white peaks—is an easy and somewhat less sweet frosting than the typical butter and confectioner's sugar icing.

-A boiled sugar syrup is gradually beaten into egg whites to make a light and fluffy frosting with no added fat.
+To make this, a boiled sugar syrup is gradually beaten into egg whites to create a light and fluffy frosting with no added fat.

-I've always loved this frosting on an angel food cake.
+We've always loved this frosting on an angel food cake.
 It would be wonderful on just about any cake or cupcakes; think of it as a blank slate.

 Place the saucepan over medium heat, cover the pan, and bring the sugar mixture to a full rolling boil.